Last Updated on April 4, 2023 by Dave Schoenbeck

 First, you don’t need to constantly call your clients and brag about your company’s offer to demonstrate value.
 (That would rightly put most people off.)
 Instead, learning how to show value to customers is more about showing customers you care at every point in the marketing, purchasing, and follow-up processes.

 Here are 5 strategies for mastering how to show value to customers.
 Of course, the methodology will vary from business to business.
-Still, these tactics can (and should) be implemented in your physical store, via email newsletter, on social media, over the phone, on your website, and more.
+Still, these tactics can (and should) be implemented in your physical store via email newsletter, social media, phone, website, and more.

-- Improvements, add-ons, and updates: Keeping your offerings updated over time shows that you understand your industry.
-When customers choose your brand, they can rest assured knowing that the products or services will never become obsolete.
-Think about it: an iPhone user doesn’t want to switch to Android.
+- Improvements, add-ons, and updates: Keeping your offerings updated over time shows you understand your industry.
+When customers choose your brand, they can rest assured, knowing that the products or services will never become obsolete.
+Think about it: iPhone users don’t want to switch to Android.
 They know that Apple will consistently release new products and updates so that they can stay loyal to the brand.

 - Featured reviews: According to True Influence, 75% of consumers say that positive reviews helped them trust a brand.
 Featuring your 5-star customer reviews can go a long way toward demonstrating the value of your products and services.
-Ask customers for reviews after they make a purchase and ensure those reviews are visible everywhere.
+Ask customers for reviews after they purchase and ensure they are visible everywhere.

 - Social proof: Is your business getting positive press?
 Are people talking about you on social media?
 This sort of social proof can market your business with hardly any effort.
 Share customer-generated content about your company whenever possible, especially on social media.
 This will also help you build relationships with your customers.